cwchentw/lightweight-cms/content/reference/project-structure.md

 ## *tools* Directory

 *tools* directory stores utility scripts for mdcms.
 We implement utility scripts in POSIX shell on Unix and those in Batch on Windows.
 You don't need to alter anything there.
-If you found any problem in those scripts, send us [an issue](https://github.com/cwchentw/mdcms/issues).

 ## Stuffs in Root Path of mdcms

-They are documentation for mdcms and configurations for build scripts.
+They are documentation for mdcms and configurations for build scripts for assets.
 You don't need to alter anything there.